Foocett/ACIS-Tools/README.md

 ## Installation

 There are a few ways to go about using the AcisCanTools package.
 The first option that skips installation alltogether is by simply having [AcisCanTools.py](AcisCanTools.py) in your project directory.
 While this can cause issues with versions and dependencies, these *can* be worked out by hand, this method is not recommended.
 The other (and recommended) option is to install the package via pip.
-While the package is currently not availible through PyPi, you can install the local build by locating the `.tar.gz` file running `pip install path/to/package/file/___.tar.gz` in your primary project directory.
+You can install the local build by locating the `.tar.gz` file running `pip install path/to/package/file/___.tar.gz` in your primary project directory or preferrably install it from PyPi with `pip install AcisCanTools==1.1.0`.

 ---